The Joint Weighted Average (JWA) Operator: Discussion

-Second, the linear and order weights can be elicited from human users or experts to generate an automated information aggregation system with well known mathematical properties.
+Second, the linear and order weights can be elicited from human users or experts numerically, or indeed as intervals or fuzzy sets--capturing associated uncertainty, to generate an automated information aggregation system with well known mathematical properties.
 In the above examples, we provided weights for the sources and the evidence that reflected priorities for aggregates.
 As such the JWA can be used to define what information would need to be elicited as well as the implications for what aggregates these two sets of weights would produce, to see if human users agree that the resulting aggregates indeed reflect the priorities given.

 Finally, combining linear and order weights plays an important role in XAI by providing parameters that allow people to understand the role of the source vs. the role of evidence in aggregation and act upon it.
 More broadly, at the level of AI and machine learning, where LWA approaches are used pervasively, all the way to the heart of neural networks; broadening the perspective and research to explore joint source and evidence weights holds substantial promise.